vtquan/Saturn/docs/content/tutorials/create-rest-api.md

 ## DELETE

-Deletion required the id of the object to be deleted.
+Deletion requires the id of the object to be deleted.
 We need a check to see that the book with the id exist.

 ```fsharp
 let deleteApiAction id (next: HttpFunc) (ctx: HttpContext) =